Create this simple, spooky and festive Halloween decor with Caution, Keep Out or Haunted Tape. Haunted Halloween Wreath.

 Haunted Halloween Wreath

-First, stack the two wreaths then wrap a piece of duct tape around them to secure them together.
+Begin by stacking the two wreaths on top of each other then wrap a piece of duct tape around them to secure them together.

 Next, tie a piece of ribbon or string around the double wreath to be used as a hanger.